-Getting an organization interested and truly invested in UX is not for the faint of heart.
-A UX superstar knows how to prosper user experience through an organization by selling benefits.
-The more value and return on investment leadership sees, the easier your job becomes.
-Being able to eloquently discuss benefits like increased productivity, decreased training, decreased support, increased sales, and increased customer satisfaction will greatly benefit your career.
+Firstly, develop the skill of evangelizing.
+It’s difficult to get an organization interested and invested in user experience.
+A UX professional prospers user experience throughout an organization by selling benefits.
+Your job becomes easier as leadership sees more value and return on their investment.
+Be able to eloquently discuss benefits like increased productivity, decreased training, decreased support, increased sales, and increased customer satisfaction.

-While evangelism is more about organizational buy-in, education is more about your client’s (internal or external) buy-in.
-Clients often have ideas on how things should look and feel that in no way reflect best practices or take valuable research into consideration.
-Being able to effectively educate your clients on why you are making the recommendations you are making will give you a huge advantage in your career.
+Secondly, develop the skill of educating.
+While evangelism is about organizational buy-in, education is about your client’s buy-in.
+Clients have ideas on how things should look and feel, but these ideas don’t generally reflect best practices or consider valuable research.
+Be able to effectively educate your clients on why you make the recommendations that you make.